Healthy Homes Assessment Hastings

 What are the reasons why Healthy Homes Compliance so important?

-One in three households in New Zealand and Hastings, and research suggests that rental homes are more likely to be colder, older and are not as efficient heating and have lower quality than the homes of owners.
+One in three households rent homes in New Zealand and Hastings, and research shows us that these rental houses are likely to be older, colder, have less efficient heating and are of lower quality than owner occupied properties.

-Improve the standard of Hastings rental property will allow tenants to enjoy improved physical and mental health and reduce the disruption to work, learning and daily life due to health issues.
-Your investment is also secured from mildew, mould and damp damages, which means less maintenance costs over the long term.
+The improvement in the quality of Hastings rental property will allow tenants to enjoy improved physical and mental health and reduce the interruption to learning, work and daily life due to illnesses.
+Your investment will be safeguarded from mildew, mould and damp damages, which means lower maintenance costs in the long-term.

-The Healthy Homes Standard is a set of specific and minimal requirements for heating, insulation Ventilation and Ventilation and Drainage, as well Draught Control in Hastings rental properties.
+The Healthy Homes Standards are a listing of minimum and specific standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well Draught Control on Hastings rental properties.

-Start now and call about getting a Hastings Healthy Home assessment on your rental property today.
+Contact us now to discuss the Hastings Healthy Home assessment on your rental property today.

 healthy homes assessment compliance